drsk0/SFND_3D_Object_Tracking/WriteUp.md

 The two lines marked with `>` show a significant difference of the TTC computed purely with lidar to the TTC computed with the camera.
-Looking at the topview of the lidar points of the preceding vehicle indicates that the computed TTC of the lidar is most likely off for the following reasons:
+Looking at the topview of the lidar points of the preceding vehicle we can make the following observations:

+  > The TTC expected from manually looking at the topview is a lot smaller.
   > The distance to the preceding vehicle strictly decreases.
-  > The relative speed of the two vehicles doesn't seem to abruptly jump by more than a factor of two.
-  > There seem to be outliers visible at the very bottom of the bounding boxes that could be responsible for this result.
+  > there seem to be outliers visible at the very bottom of the bounding boxes.

 By allowing only points within a smaller distance to the median (1 * standard deviation), the results improve significantly: